andaluzcoin/andaluzcoin/test/functional/test-shell.md

 >>> from test_framework.test_shell import TestShell
 ```

-The following `TestShell` methods manage the lifetime of the underlying bitcoind
+The following `TestShell` methods manage the lifetime of the underlyingandaluzcoind
 processes and logging utilities.

 * `TestShell().setup()`